frappe/erpnext_documentation/user/manual/en/using-erpnext/notes.md

 <!-- add-breadcrumbs -->
 # Notes

-Notes is a Tool which can be used to for Personal Note Taking purposes.
-You can use it to save your lists, frequently used passwords, terms and conditions, or any other document which needs to be shared or kept for reference.
+Notes is a tool that can be used for Personal Note Taking purposes.
+You can use it to save your lists, frequently used passwords, terms, and conditions, or any other document which needs to be shared or kept for reference.

 To access Notes, go to: